jdtsmith/speedrect/README.md

 ## Features

 - Single-key [bindings](#key-listing) for all the basic rectangle functions: open, insert string, kill, delete, clear, copy, yank.
-- Exposes useful unbound command to delete whitespace from the rectangle rightwards.
+- Restarts by default, so you can continue rectangle actions.
 - Additional command to _invert the deletion_, i.e. delete the _unmarked columns_, keeping only the marked rectangle on those lines.
 - Ability to restore the last rectangle's position, which gets auto-saved.
 - Change your mind and start a new rectangle from point.
+- Exposes useful unbound command to delete whitespace from the rectangle start rightwards.
-- Column shift: slide the marked rectangle position left or right, 1 or 5 columns at a time (or any number of columns, with a numerical prefix).
+- Column shift: slide the marked rectangle position left or right, 1 (hold shift) or 5 (meta-shift) columns at a time (or any number of columns, with a numerical prefix).
-- Two-way interaction with Calc: send sums or tables of data into calc, and yank processed matrix data into the buffer from the calc stack.
+- Two-way interaction with Calc: send sums or tables of data into calc, and yank processed matrix data into the buffer from the top of calc's stack.
 - A useful help page (hit `?`).

 ## Installation